DATAREEL: Automated Data-Driven Video Story Generation with Animations: Related Work

-In contrast, data-driven storytelling focuses on generating multimodal narratives in which visualizations communicate patterns, trends, and outliers in data, while accompanying text explains and contextualizes them~\citep{riche2018data,segel2010narrative,hullman2013contextifier}.
-Early work in this area emphasized extracting and ranking salient insights from data tables using statistical measures~\citep{rui2019quickinsights,bo2017extracting}.
-Building on this foundation, systems such as DataShot~\citep{wang2020datashot} and Calliope~\citep{shi2021calliope} generate visualizations paired with textual captions to present key data facts, while later tools including Erato~\citep{sun2023erato} and Socrates~\citep{wu2024socrates} incorporate user interaction to guide narrative structure and content selection.
-More recent work has begun to explore LLMs for static data story generation~\citep{he2024leveraging, islam-etal-2024-datanarrative,wang2025jupybara}.
-In contrast to these static settings, data videos introduce fundamentally different challenges, requiring the coordinated creation of visual encodings, animation, narrative structure, and audio.
+In contrast, data-driven storytelling generates multimodal narratives in which visualizations communicate patterns, trends, and outliers while accompanying text explains and contextualizes them~\citep{riche2018data,segel2010narrative,hullman2013contextifier}.
+Early work focused on extracting and ranking salient insights from data tables~\citep{rui2019quickinsights,bo2017extracting}.
+Systems such as DataShot~\citep{wang2020datashot} and Calliope~\citep{shi2021calliope} pair visualizations with textual captions, while later tools including Erato~\citep{sun2023erato} and Socrates~\citep{wu2024socrates} incorporate user interaction to guide narrative structure and content selection.
+More recent work has explored LLMs for static data story generation~\citep{he2024leveraging,islam-etal-2024-datanarrative,wang2025jupybara}.